 Box Eliminates Unlimited Storage for Education In late 2019, Box announced changes to their pricing model for all educational institutions.
 Box eliminated the unlimited file storage agreement at the current annual spend.
-(See: https://it.wisc.edu/news/new-storage-quotas-for-box-after-unexpected-contract-changes/, https://bconnected.berkeley.edu/projects/box-service-changes) Many universities stored petabytes of data in Box based on their previous contracts for unlimited storage.
+(See: https://it.wisc.edu/news/new-storage-quotas-for-box-after-unexpected-contract-changes/, https://bconnected.berkeley.edu/projects/box-service-changes) We will look at one solution to this problem using Box to AWS S3.
+Many universities stored petabytes of data in Box based on their previous contracts for unlimited storage.
 The contract changes are leaving… Read More »Box to AWS S3

-This is meant to be a simple introduction to the CRISP-DM framework, just one of many artificial intelligence and machine learning lifecycles.
+This is meant to be a simple introduction to the CRISP-DM framework, which is just one of many artificial intelligence and machine learning lifecycles.
 There are numerous sources for deeper understanding.
 The CRISP-DM framework, the CRoss-Industry Standard Process for Data Mining, was created in 1996.
 The process consists of six major phases: Business Understanding Data Understanding Data Preparation Modeling Evaluation Deployment The sequence between the phases is not strict.
-The… Read More »CRISP-DM, one AI/ML Lifecycle
+The… Read More »CRISP-DM, one AI/ML Lifecycle: An Introduction

 It may be obvious to some, but automation is a key concept when moving to the cloud from a data center or on-premises model.
 Imagine if you will that it is 1999.
 Data centers were the only real option for hosting large scale business applications.
 Often, system administrators would build and configure each server individually and manually.
 This was a time consuming and error prone process.
-The result was often… Read More »On the Importance of Automation
+The result was often… Read More »DevOps Automation, Why is it Important?